fabiospampinato/skex/readme.md

 schema1.filter ( -10 ); // => throws an error
 schema1.filter ( 'abc' ); // => throws an error

+// Let's filter the input according to the schema, like .filter, but without throwing, like .test

+const isFiltered = schema1.filter ( 10, false, true );

 // Let's create a more complicated schema for matching settings
 // Notice how every property is also marked as optional, as we don't want to throw out the entire input object if a single one of these properties is missing or invalid